Top 5 Negative Side Effects Of BPA - And How To Avoid It

 It’s important to learn about the potential side effects of BPA, and subsequently understand the importance of using a non-toxic water bottle.
 More specifically, look for a glass bottle made from borosilicate glass that is resistant to extreme temperature changes and to chemicals, as this is one of the best alternatives to plastic.
 You can learn more here.

 Top 5 Side Effects of BPA

-Any time we talk about a potentially dangerous toxin in the food we eat or water we drink, someone inevitably comes out and says, “Don’t eat that!
-It’ll give you cancer.”
-We’ve heard it so many times that we’ve almost become numb to it.
+Any time we talk about a potentially dangerous toxin in the food we eat or water we drink, someone inevitably stands up and says, “Don’t eat that!
+It’ll give you cancer!”
+We’ve heard it so many times that we’ve become numb to it.
 Well, when it comes to BPA, there is truth to this claim.